 - 1. The syllabus is divided into 2 units.
 Eight questions will be set up.
 Four questions from each unit.
 Student will have to attempt at least two questions from each unit.
-A student has to attempt five questions in all.
-Question No.1 will be compulsory of 14 marks covering whole syllabus. - 2.
+A student has to attempt five questions in all. - 2.
 20% numerical problems are to be set. - 3.
 Use of Scientific (non-programmable) calculator is allowed.

-Unit -I: Bose Einstein Statistics
+Unit -I : Bose Einstein Statistics

-B.E. distribution law.
-Thermodynamic functions of an ideal weakly degenerate gas Strongly degenerate Bose gas, Bose-Einstein condensation properties of liquid He (qualitative description).
-Radiation as photon gas Bose's derivation of Planck's law.
-Thermodynamic functions of photon gas.
+B.E. distribution law, Thermodynamic functions of an ideal weakly degenerate gas, Strongly degenerate Bose gas, Bose-Einstein condensation properties of liquid He (qualitative description).
+Radiation as photon gas, Bose's derivation of Planck's law, Thermodynamic functions of photon gas.